Welcome to our home, Fox Hollow Cottage.

 To see the new look [click here]

 Our living & dinning room are open to the kitchen, and that steps down into our sun room.
 Before we got the new island, we had our farm table situated here, though it was always a tight fit, and a spot I struggled with.
 The new island is such a perfect fit and helps the flow and function of our home immensely!

 The hardwood floors were installed in the Summer of 2013.
 We did it all by ourselves.
 Was it hard, messy and a lot of work?
 Yes.
 Was it worth it?
 A million times YES!

 You can read all about our dark wood floors HERE — I’ll tell you how I feel about them, share the color & brand, the pros & cons.

 If we had not done them ourselves, we never could have afforded them.
 While I love doing projects on our home, they have to be realistic.
 The labor estimate was more than the actual flooring!
 So DIY it was.
 While we had the old carpet pulled up, I painted ceiling to base boards.
 Everything feels so fresh and clean with new paint!

 You’ll find lots of flowers sprinkled around the house during the Summer months.
 Mostly just clippings from my French and Spanish Lavenders or sometimes our giant climbing Rose.
 Occasionally I splurge on $5 grocery store flowers.
 Once in while, I get lucky and have a bloom from my Hydrangeas the Deer have not gotten too, but not too often.

 They are so magnificent though, I’ve come to not mind at all.
 They have been visiting for all the years we have lived here.

 It might have something to do with the fact that we sort of feed them apples too…

-Continuing with the tour, turn to the right after entering the house and you’ll find our fireplace.
+Continuing with the tour, and stepping back a bit, if you turn to the right after entering the house you’ll find our fireplace.